nvaccess/nvda/user_docs/en/userGuide.md

 * NVDA in both channels and applications in both channels

 Note that it is necessary to check at least one mode.
-This setting is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.
+This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.

-##### Time to keep audio device awake after speech {#AudioAwakeTime}

-This edit box specifies how long NVDA keeps the audio device awake after speech ends.
-This allows NVDA to avoid certain speech glitches like dropped parts of words.
-This can happen due to audio devices (especially Bluetooth and wireless devices) entering standby mode.
-This might also be helpful in other use cases, such as when running NVDA inside a virtual machine (e.g. Citrix Virtual Desktop), or on certain laptops.

-Lower values may allow audio to be cut-off more often, as a device may enter standby mode too soon, causing the start of the following speech to be clipped.
-Setting the value too high may cause the battery of the sound output device to discharge faster, as it stays active for longer while no sound is being sent.

-You can set the time to zero in order to disable this feature.

 #### Vision {#VisionSettings}

 The Vision category in the NVDA Settings dialog allows you to enable, disable and configure [visual aids](#Vision).

-Note that the available settings in this category could be extended by [NVDA add-ons](#AddonsManager).
+Note that the available options in this category could be extended by [NVDA add-ons](#AddonsManager).
-By default, this settings category contains the following settings:
+By default, this settings category contains the following options:

 ##### Visual Highlight {#VisionSettingsFocusHighlight}

 The check boxes in the Visual Highlight grouping control the behaviour of NVDA's built-in [Visual Highlight](#VisionFocusHighlight) facility.

+* Enable Highlighting: Toggles Visual Highlight on and off.
+* Highlight system focus: toggles whether the [system focus](#SystemFocus) will be highlighted.
+* Highlight navigator object: toggles whether the [navigator object](#ObjectNavigation) will be highlighted.
+* Highlight browse mode cursor: Toggles whether the [virtual browse mode cursor](#BrowseMode) will be highlighted.

+Note that checking and unchecking the "Enable Highlighting" check box wil also change the state of the tree other check boxes accordingly.
+Therefore, if "Enable Highlighting" is off and you check this check box, the other tree check boxes will also be checked automatically.
+If you only want to highlight the focus and leave the navigator object and browse mode check boxes unchecked, the state of the "Enable Highlighting" check box will be half checked.

 Following settings are available:

 | Setting |Option |Default|